Chow Man-kong

 Chow Man-kong is a Hong Kong economist and politician.
-He was elected as a member of Legislative Council for the Election Committee constituency heavily skewed the pro-Beijing camp.
+He was elected as a member of Legislative Council in the Election Committee constituency representing the pro-Beijing labour union FLU.

 Born in colonial Hong Kong, Chow had held positions in pro-Beijing organisations.
 Chow was the special advisor to the Central Policy Unit of the Hong Kong Government and a member of the Hebei provincial committee of Chinese People's Political Consultative Conference.
 He ran in the 2021 Legislative Council election and was elected through the Election Committee constituency.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Chow attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing many guests to be quarantined.
+Chow was not forced to quarantine.
+Chow claimed that he stayed for no more than 20 minutes, leaving before 7 PM, and he used the "LeaveHomeSafe" app as required, presented his vaccination card, and did not remove his mask while at the venue.
+He expressed deep regret and promised to reflect seriously.
+His nucleic acid test result was negative, and he committed to strictly following government requirements and diligently improving his pandemic prevention measures in the future.